nondescryptid/opendoc-state-court-judgments/2019_SGMC_17/report.md

 32     The direction to move on required the accused to leave the area demarcated in the map (annexed to P5) and not return for the duration of 24 hours from 5.06pm, 28 February 2019.

-33     PW2 testified that the accused was asked to leave the demarcated area for the specified duration so as to give him time to cool off and reconsider his offending conduct, as well as to prevent him from simply coming back to stage another protest within a short period[\[note: 5\]](#Ftn_5).
+33     PW2 testified that the accused was asked to leave the demarcated area for the specified duration so as to give him time to cool off and reconsider his offending conduct, as well as to prevent him from simply coming back to stage another protest within a short period[^5].

 34     I agree with the prosecution that these conditions were reasonable in the circumstances given that the accused had already committed an offence by staging a public protest without a permit under section 16(2)(a) of the POA and the risks that his behaviour posed to public safety, public order and the right of free movement of the public around that area.

 #### Did the accused fail to comply with the move-on direction without any reasonable excuse?

 35     On the evidence adduced from PW2 and PW4, as well as P2, it was clear that even after the move-on direction (P5) was given to the accused, PW2 and PW4 gave the accused two opportunities to comply with the direction by informing him of the consequences for non-compliance.
 They had even given him time and space to consider complying with the direction.
-However, the accused chose to remain where he was and continued to ‘brandish the placards’[\[note: 6\]](#Ftn_6), shouting that he ‘will not leave this area’, telling PW2 and PW4 that he was ‘not interested in any final warning’ and for them to ‘go away’ and even challenged them to arrest him (see P2).
+However, the accused chose to remain where he was and continued to ‘brandish the placards’[^6], shouting that he ‘will not leave this area’, telling PW2 and PW4 that he was ‘not interested in any final warning’ and for them to ‘go away’ and even challenged them to arrest him (see P2).
 The facts above remain unchallenged by the defence.

 36     The issue is whether the accused had a ‘reasonable excuse’ to contravene the move-on direction which he has to prove on a balance of probabilities.
 In his defence, the accused offered two excuses: first, that the move-on direction was unnecessary and the police should have arrested him immediately to stop him from protesting if they considered the protest unlawful; second, the police were fully aware that he would not comply with the move-on direction, but ‘maliciously’ issued the direction regardless.

 37     These excuses proffered by the accused were clearly not reasonable.
 The police did not effect arrest immediately after the accused began his public protest as they had wanted to give him both ample time and space to ‘cool off’ and consider complying with the move-on direction.
-This was consistent with the demarcated area being set a certain distance away from the vicinity where the accused was staging his protest[\[note: 7\]](#Ftn_7).
+This was consistent with the demarcated area being set a certain distance away from the vicinity where the accused was staging his protest[^7].
 As the evidence remain unchallenged by the defence, and given the accused’s failure to provide reasonable excuses for non-compliance of move-on direction, I was satisfied that the prosecution had proved the charge under section 37 of the POA beyond reasonable doubt.

 ## Third charge